Slot Machine Companies and Software

 Fast forward to 2020 – online betting is a multi-billion dollar per year industry, and the number of game designers offering suites of software for Internet casinos has swelled considerably.
 Below are short reviews of the most popular slot game designers in the business, a few details briefly outlining what each designer offers.
 Depending on what style of slot game a gambler prefers (what wager sizes are available, the presence of progressive jackpots, 3D graphics, customizable in-game options, etc.) a suite of casino software addressing those needs likely exists.

 The number of slot and other casino software design companies has increased greatly since the first website to offer real money wagering launched in 1996.
-The fourteen design groups below represent the best-known names in the business and a huge variety of playing styles.
+The seventeen design groups below represent the best-known names in the business.

 RTG Slot Software